lubomilko/blockie/doc/src/usage.rst

 Basic automatic filling
 ===================================================================================================

-A template can be filled using the :py:meth:`.Block.fill` method with the required data provided in a Python **dictionary** as an argument.

-The dictionary values can perform the operations described in the sections below depending on the data type of the dictionary value.
+The values assigned to the data dictionary keys representing template tags can perform various operations described in the sections below depending on the data type of the dictionary value.

 Setting a variable value